-The main purpose of the '.OPTIONS OUTPUT' command is to provide control of the interval at which data is written to files specified by '.PRINT TRAN' commands.
+An important feature of the .OPTIONS OUTPUT command is to provide control of the interval at which transient data is written to files specified by .PRINT TRAN commands.
 This can be especially useful in controlling the size of the results file for simulations that require a large number of time steps.
-Also, reducing the output frequency from the default, which outputs results at every time-step, provides an additional benefit of improved performance.
+The default behavior is for Xyce to output results at every time step, so using this feature to reduce output frequency will result in improved performance.